How Much Does a Bay Window Cost to Install?

 New vs. Replacement Window

 How much does a bay window cost?
-New installation costs more than simply replacing a window.
+It can depend on whether the homeowner is replacing an existing bay window or installing a new one.
+Window replacement costs will be lower than new installation costs because of the additional work needed.
 A new installation project can range from $1,000 to $7,000, depending on the new windows’ location, material, and size.
 Replacing a bay window averages around $1,800.

 - 4 feet by 3 feet: $750 to $1,800